Self-care is a person taking care of themselves and their personal health, well-being, or happiness.

 This can be things like rehydrating, resting, doing a cool-down stretch, eating a healthy snack, and showering.
 Did you know the best way to relax your muscles post-workout is to use cold water for a few minutes?

-Using these steps should make it a lot easier to implement movement and exercise into your daily routine.
+These steps should make it much easier to implement movement and exercise into your daily routine.
 And once you’ve established this habit, keep going!
 You’ll see how much more productive and less stressed out you feel.
 Good luck!

 Frequently Asked Questions